What is Bill Belichick's Net Worth and Salary?

 Patriots Contract and Salary

-The details of Bill's contract are not public but several inside reports have claimed he is quietly the highest-paid coach in the NFL.
-The largest known contract is Jon Gruden's 10-year $100 million deal signed in 2019 that comes with an annual salary of $10 million before bonuses.
-It is generally understood that Belichick earns at least $12.5 million in base salary.
+The details of Bill's contract were never officially made public, but several inside reports claimed that he was at one time the highest-paid coach in the NFL.
+It was generally understood that Belichick earned at least $12.5 million in base salary.
 Some estimates have claimed his salary is actually as high as $25 million.
-His last known contract was an extension signed in 2007 that kept him with the Patriots through 2013.
-It is also known that he signed an extension sometime before 2013.

 UNC Contract and Salary